Dorian still slamming eastern Canada at hurricane force

 Dorian hit near the city of Halifax Saturday afternoon, ripping roofs off apartment buildings, toppling a huge construction crane and uprooting trees.
 There were no reported deaths in Canada, though the storm was blamed for at least 49 elsewhere along its path.

-The U.S. National Hurricane Center said the post-tropical cyclone was centered about 55 miles (90 kilometers) east-northeast of thinly populated Anticosti Island Sunday morning and had top sustained winds of 80 mph (130 kph).
-It was heading to the north-northwest, roughly up the St. Lawrence River.
+The U.S. National Hurricane Center said the post-tropical cyclone was centered about 30 miles (50 kilometers) east-southeast of Cape Whittle, Quebec, late Sunday morning.
+Top sustained winds had slipped to 75 mph (120 kph), just above the threshold of hurricane force.
+It was heading to the northeast, roughly up the St. Lawrence River, at 25 mph (41 kph).

 Nova Scotia officials asked people in the province to stay off the roads so crews could safety remove trees and debris and restore power.